Nisargadatta Maharaj

 Establish yourself firmly in the awareness of 'I AM'.
 This is the beginning, and also the end of all endeavour.

-Nisargadatta Maharaj (Note: The English pronunciation of his first name is /ˌnɪsərgəˈdɑːtə/ NISS-ər-gə-DAH-tə or /nᵻˌsɑːrgəˈdɑːtə/ nih-SAR-gə-DAH-tə, whereas his last name is pronounced /ˌmɑːhəˈrɑːdʒ/ MAH-hə-RAHJ or /ˌmɑːhəˈrɑːʒ/ MAH-hə-RAHZH.) (born Maruti Shivrampant Kambli; 17 April 1897 – 8 September 1981) was an Indian guru of nondualism, belonging to the Inchagiri Sampradaya, a lineage of teachers from the Navnath Sampradaya.
+Nisargadatta Maharaj (/mr/; (born Maruti Shivrampant Kambli; 17 April 1897 – 8 September 1981) was an Indian guru of nonduality, belonging to the Inchagiri Sampradaya, a lineage of teachers from the Navnath Sampradaya.

 The publication in 1973 of I Am That, an English translation of his talks in Marathi by Maurice Frydman, brought him worldwide recognition and followers, especially from North America and Europe.

 Biography

 Early life

 Nisargadatta was born on 17 April 1897 to Shivrampant Kambli and Parvati bai, in Bombay.
 The day was also Hanuman Jayanti, the birthday of Hanuman, hence the boy was named 'Maruti', after him.
 (Note: Samarth Ramdas (17th century), the author of the Dasbodh, an important scripture in the Inchegeri Sampradaya, was a devotee of Hanuman.)
 His parents were followers of the Varkari sampradaya, Vaishnavite bhakti tradition which worships Vithoba.
 His father, Shivrampant, worked as a domestic servant in Mumbai and later became a petty farmer in Kandalgaon.

 Maruti Shivrampant Kambli was brought up in Kandalgaon, a small village in the Sindhudurga district of Maharashtra, with his two brothers, four sisters and deeply religious parents.
 In 1915, after his father died, he moved to Bombay to support his family back home, following his elder brother.
 Initially he worked as a junior clerk at an office but quickly he opened a small goods store, mainly selling beedis (leaf-rolled cigarettes) and soon owned a string of eight retail shops.
 In 1924 he married Sumatibai and they had three daughters and a son.